Healing With Horses Retreat

 Non-riding Horse Therapy & more...

 (More details at the bottom of this page... keep scrolling)

-Registration in link above.
+Registration in the link provided.

-Horses are mirrors to our feelings and energy.
+Horses mirror our feelings and energy.

 Horses teach us how to communicate clearly with intent.

 Healing with Horses Retreats provide the following activities and benefits:

 IRest Therapy for those experiencing sleep difficulty

 Develop empathy, trust, respect, patience & ...
 IT'S FUN!